Skip to main content

 • Simpler model: No query client, no cache configuration, no dehydration/hydration for SSR.
 Stores are values.

-• Testability: RemoteDataStore.always(RemoteData.success(data)) — no mock servers, no providers, no async coordination.
+• Testability: RemoteDataStore.always(RemoteData.success(data)).
+No mock servers, no providers, no async coordination.

 • Surgical retry: When you combine stores and one fails, retry() only re-fetches the broken one.